wix/Detox/docs/Guide.TypeScriptIntegrationJest.md

 npm install -D detox jest
 ```

+Creating the `e2e` directory will be needed to prevent a typing collision issue with Jest and Detox (see step 5).
 You should then move the settings for Detox from the root-level `package.json` to the `e2e/package.json`, but make sure that you update the `build` and `binaryPath` values for your Detox configurations:

 ```json
 {